Fantom-Factory/afJson/readme.md

 echo(json)  // --> {"judge":"Dredd"}
 ```

-## Custom Conversion

-The Json library is extremely configurable at all levels.
-Because of that, object conversion may not be as straight forward as you may think.
-This explains how the process works...

-Every Fantom type to be converted, either a top level entity or an embedded object, is inspected by `JsonTypeInspectors` which produces a `JsonTypeMeta` instance. `JsonTypeMeta` describes how the Fantom type will be converted to / and from JSON.
-It also holds the `JsonConverter` instance that will do the converting.

-Because each Fantom Type is mapped to a cached `JsonTypeMeta` instance, conversion is fast because types don't have to be re-inspected.
-Also, if an object is not being converted as you expect, you can inspect the nested hierarchy of `JsonTypeMeta` objects to see exactly what will happen.

-`JsonTypeInspectors` holds a list of `JsonTypeInspector` instances.
-During inspection, each inspector is called in turn until one of them returns a `JsonTypeMeta` instance.
-This makes the order of the inspectors important.

-To go the full hog with respect to custom conversion, you should create your own `JsonTypeInspector` and add / contribute it to `JsonTypeInspectors`.
-Your inspector should create `JsonTypeMeta`, complete with a custom converter, that completely describes how the type should be converted.

-If you did not want to go as far as creating an inspector, you could instead create a `JsonTypeMeta` instance.
-This could either be set on `JsonTypeInspectors` to be used for all given types, or passed to `Json` methods for ad hoc conversions.

-Or the easiest, but most limited way, would be to set the `@JsonProperty.converterType` attribute on the affected fields.

-If you are contemplating implementating custom conversion then you are encouraged to look at the Json library source for help and examples.
-It may be preferable to simply extend one the current Inspectors or Converters.

-### Examples

-An example of a custom converter maybe one which converts *all* fields of a Fantom obj, and not just those annotated with `@JsonProperty`.

 ## IoC

 When Json is added as a dependency to an IoC enabled application, such as [BedSheet](http://pods.fantomfactory.org/pods/afBedSheet) or [Reflux](http://pods.fantomfactory.org/pods/afReflux), then the following services are automatically made available to IoC: